W ild Service can support all of your green infrastructure needs with our team of experienced and suitably qualified ecologists.

 Why is understanding green infrastructure important for developers?

 U nderstanding how green infrastructure fits into your development isn’t necessarily about doing anything different or adding any additional costs to your overall design.

 Rather, it’s about getting the most out of your existing plans to ensure you meet with the planning requirements to enhance the overall ecological quality of your development proposal, significantly improving your chances of a smooth passage through planning.

-Planning policy requires that all new development schemes deliver a net biodiversity gain through ecological enhancement of the development site (National Planning Policy Framework, 2012); that you consider how your development will increase levels of health and wellbeing for existing and future communities; and finally how your scheme will improve the local economy by creating attractive places to live and work.
+Planning policy requires that all new development schemes deliver a net biodiversity gain through ecological enhancement of the development site and that you consider how your development will increase levels of health and wellbeing for existing and future communities; and how your scheme will improve the local economy by creating attractive places to live and work.
 Wild Service can help you address each of these points by ensuring you design and deliver a high quality environment.

 Green Infrastructure Products

-Our green infrastructure consultants have strong links with the Wildlife Trust and build their turnkey approach to green infrastructure on the most up-to-date research and knowledge, ensuring that your development stands out as a scheme which is both valuable and sustainable.
-Therefore we are unique in the sector as an ecological and land management consultancy.
+We build our approach to green infrastructure on the most up-to-date research and knowledge, ensuring that your development stands out as a scheme which is both valuable and sustainable.